tabcreativestudio/policies/privacy.md

 ## Data Storage and Security

 - Account data is stored securely using Firebase/Google Cloud
-- Scan count data is retained for 30 days then deleted
+- Scan usage data is retained for service improvement and may be periodically deleted
 - We do not sell your personal information to third parties
 - We implement industry-standard security measures to protect your data